keithasaurus/simple_html/README.md

 #### Caching
 You may want to cache rendered content.
 This is easy to do; the main thing to keep in mind is you'll likely want to return a `SafeString`.
-For example, here's how you might cache locally with `lru_cache`:
+For example, here's how you might cache with `lru_cache`:

 ```python
 from simple_html import prerender, SafeString, h1